 It’s called “big data” for a reason.
 Data analysis involves evaluating a massive amount of information.
 As such, using the right tools and methods for your data analyses is essential.
 Consider the following data analysis best practices:

 Get a data specialist’s help: Nontechnical staff may glean limited insights from data analysis.
-However, you need a specialist’s expertise to extract full value from your data sets.
+However, a specialist’s expertise can help you extract full value from your data sets.
 An expert can help you understand what’s causing data patterns — and why.
 If a full-time analyst isn’t in the budget, consider hiring a consultant who can point you in the right direction.

 Consider your business’s future: It’s crucial to analyze the potential future as well as the present.
 Technologies like predictive and prescriptive analytics can help you uncover insights that may reveal the future of your business environment.

 View real-time analytics via an executive dashboard: Real-time analytics can help you uncover crucial insights for decision-making in real-time and on-demand via an executive dashboard.
 An executive dashboard eliminates the need to consult an information technology specialist for a report.
-When you can access vital information via smartphone, laptop or any connected device, you and your team can get current, actionable data to help you outdo the competition.
+When you can access vital information via a smartphone, laptop or any connected device, you and your team can get current, actionable data to help you stay ahead of the competition.
 Furthermore, an executive dashboard can corral disparate data sources into one dynamic display.

-Consider all the data at your disposal: Even if your business is small, you probably generate ample information to take advantage of big-data systems.
+Consider all the data at your disposal: Even if your business is small, you probably generate ample information to take advantage of big data systems.
 For example, your business’s spreadsheets, databases and CRM tools are likely packed with information.
-Use these data sources in combination with commercially available data sets and free tools like Google Analytics.
+These data sources can be used in combination with commercially available data sets and free tools like Google Analytics.

 6. Consider using a third-party data analysis solution.